kevinfAAA/kevs-portfolio-project-1-DRAFT/README.md

 ##	Manual Testing

 ### Navigation Bar
-GETTING STARTED WITH GIS – when “GETTING STARTED WITH GIS” is left clicked with the mouse, the browser sends the user to the start of the website
+#### GETTING STARTED WITH GIS
+- When “GETTING STARTED WITH GIS” is left clicked with the mouse, the browser sends the user to the start of the website.
+It worked as expected.
+#### Tools
+- When “Tools” is left clicked with the mouse, the browser sends the user to the "GIS Tools" section of the website.
+It worked as expected.
+#### Where
+- When “Where” is left clicked with the mouse, the browser sends the user to the "Where GIS Works" section of the website.
+It worked as expected.
+#### Live
-Tools – when “Tools” is left clicked with the mouse, the browser sends the user to the start of the website Where – when “Where” is left clicked with the mouse, the browser sends the user to the start of the website Live – when “Live” is left clicked with the mouse, the browser sends the user to the start of the website
+- when “Live” is left clicked with the mouse, the browser sends the user to the "Live Maps" section of the website.
+It worked as expected.

-## Clickable links
+### Clickable links
+#### GIS Tools Section
+##### QGIS
+- When the "QGIS" logo image is left clicked with the mouse, the browser sends the user to the QGIS website.
+It worked as expected.
+##### FME
+- When the "FME" logo image is left clicked with the mouse, the browser sends the user to the FME website.
+It worked as expected.
+##### ArcGIS
+- When the "ArcGIS" logo image is left clicked with the mouse, the browser sends the user to the ESRI website.
+It worked as expected.

+#### Live Maps Section
+##### Marine Traffic
+- When the "Marine Traffic" image is left clicked with the mouse, the browser sends the user to the Marine Traffic website.
+It worked as expected.
+##### Flight Tracker
+- When the "Marine Traffic" image is left clicked with the mouse, the browser sends the user to the Flight Tracker website.
+It worked as expected.
+##### Earthquakes Information
+- When the "Marine Traffic" image is left clicked with the mouse, the browser sends the user to the USGS website.
+It worked as expected.
+##### Global Weather Conditions
+- When the "Marine Traffic" image is left clicked with the mouse, the browser sends the user to the Earth Nullschool website.
+It worked as expected.

+### Footer
-## Form element
+#### Form element
+##### First name
+ – can add text to the input tag, It works as expected.
+##### Last name
+– can add text to the input tag, It works as expected.
+##### Email address
-First name – can add text to the input tag, this work as expected Last name – can add text to the input tag, this work as expected Email address – can add text to the input tag, this work as expected
+– can add text to the input tag, It works as expected.

-## Footer social media links
+#### social media links
+##### Facebook
-Facebook icon – when the user left clicks on the mouse, a new tab opens and redirects the user to the homepage of the Facebook website.
+ – When the Facebook icon is clicked with the mouse, a new tab opens and redirects the user to the homepage of the Facebook website.
 It works as expected.
+##### Twitter
-Twitter icon – when the user left clicks on the mouse, a new tab opens and redirects the user to the homepage of the Twitter website.
+ – When the Twitter icon is clicked with the mouse, a new tab opens and redirects the user to the homepage of the Twitter website.
 It works as expected.
+##### YouTube
-YouTube icon – when the user left clicks on the mouse, a new tab opens and redirects the user to the homepage of the YouTube website.
+ – When the YouTube icon is clicked with the mouse, a new tab opens and redirects the user to the homepage of the YouTube website.
 It works as expected.
+##### Instagram
-Instagram icon – when the user left clicks on the mouse, a new tab opens and redirects the user to the homepage of the Instagram website.
+– When the Instagram icon is clicked with the mouse, a new tab opens and redirects the user to the homepage of the Instagram website.
 It works as expected.

 <a name="bugs"></a>